WiktoriaZielinska/Adaptive-Mesh-Refinement/Parameter Exercises/Adaptive Mesh Refinement/README.md

 ---

 ## Steps 11 - 16: Moving Additional Files
+This section focuses on continuing the file organization by moving additional necessary files into the designated folder.
+It's important because every file used for the simulation needs to be in the correct place for easy access.
+Ensuring your files are properly grouped helps prevent errors and makes the project more manageable.
+You are learning how to manipulate your file structure further for better organization.

 ### 11. Let's move the 2 last files over.
 Type: ```mv AthenaPK-2798704.out originalFiles/```